 Click on the picture above for more information about this year's full scale emergency exercise.

 My Personal Emergency Plan

 The Office of Emergency Preparedness at UMass Boston has developed a personal emergency plan for all members of the University’s network.
-This document, titled “My Personal Emergency Plan”, introduces precautionary questions one should consider in anticipation of an emergency: Do you know who you will call?
+This document introduces precautionary questions one should consider in anticipation of an emergency: Do you know who you will call?
 Where you will go if you cannot go home?
 Do you have enough emergency supplies if you cannot leave your home?

 By introducing these questions, this document highlights the importance of being prepared for the worst before it occurs.
 Thinking about the phone numbers, meeting places, and supplies that you may need during an emergency ahead of time and having them in an easily accessible place will allow you to focus your attention on the actual emergency if or when it happens.

 Simply download this document and use it to help you develop your own personal emergency plan.
 Share this plan with your family members and be sure to update it annually.

 Emergency Operations Plan

 The campus Emergency Operations Plan is an all-hazards response plan that follows the National Incident Management System/Incident Command System (ICS) approach to incident management.
 This system provides a consistent nationwide template to enable public and private-sector organizations to work together effectively and efficiently to prepare for, prevent, respond to, and recover from domestic incidents, regardless of cause, size, or complexity.
 Incident Command is established as the senior responder from the appropriate response area.